AndreasChristensen89/cleaner-copenhagen/README.md

 * Firefox did not show the Google font during testing.
 * Safari did not show contact form buttons as Chrome, and I had to change margins.
 * H3 text for two meetup times media query 1340px goes outside their background when pushed together
+* Markup validation service gave errors when using aria-label on css backgrounds.
+This was handled by adding a span in the div with role="img" and aria-label.

 ### Validator testing:
-* W3 Markup Validation Service completed for all HTML pages with no issues.
+* W3 Markup Validation Service completed for all HTML pages with no errors.
-* Jigsaw test for CSS completed with no issues
+* Jigsaw test for CSS completed with no errors.

 ### Unfixed bugs:
 * Testing in Firefox went well with functionality, but the Google Font Lato was not loaded.
-* H3 text for two meetup times media query 1340px goes outside their background when pushed together
+* H3 text for two meetup times media query 1340px goes outside their background when pushed together.

 ## Deployment
 The site was deployed to GitHub pages, and goes as follows: